peternara/car-interior-recognition/README.md

 # Car Interior Recognition </br>

 __Overview__: </br>
-This repository contains all code for detecting the interior of a vehicle using artificial intelligence.
+This repository contains all code for detecting a vehicle from its interior by using artificial intelligence.